 The Master of Public Service (MPS) degree program requires students to complete three courses where they engage in field projects: Practicum, International Public Service Project (IPSP), and Capstone.

-The Practicum Project takes student teams into Arkansas communities, including the impoverished Mississippi River Delta, to foster community development and social change in areas such as economic development, environmental awareness, public education, youth leadership development, and health improvement.
+The Practicum Project takes student teams into Arkansas communities to foster community development and social change in areas such as economic development, environmental awareness, public education, youth leadership development, and health improvement.
 This primary field service fosters teamwork and direct application of classroom skills.

 Examples of project work include but are not limited to: